Map requests to tenants in a multitenant solution

 Important

 Custom HTTP request headers aren't useful where HTTP GET requests are issued from a web browser, or where the requests are handled by some types of web proxy.
-You should only use custom HTTP headers for GET operations when you're building an API, or if you control the client that issues the request and there's no web proxy included in the request processing chain.
+You should only use custom HTTP headers for GET operations when you're building an API, or if you control the client that issues the request and there's no web proxy included in the request processing chain that might modify or strip the headers.

 When using this approach, you should consider the following questions:

 • Will users know how to access the service?
-For example, if you use a query string to identify tenants, will a central landing page need to direct users to the correct tenant, by adding the query string?
+For example, if you use a query string to identify tenants, will a central landing page need to direct users to the correct tenant's page by adding the query string?

 • Do you have a central entry point, like a landing page or login page, that all tenants use?
-If you do, how will users identify the tenant that they need to access?
+If you do, how will users select the tenant that they need to access?

 • Does your application provide APIs?
 For example, is your web application a single-page application (SPA) or a mobile application with an API backend?
 If it is, you might be able to use an API gateway or reverse proxy to perform tenant mapping.